lunne/go-micro-survey/README.md

 Backend is driven with Protocol Buffer and GRPC.
 The CLI can be used to create new Templates and list Surveys

 ## Datamodel

+### Questions
+The survey consist of a set of Questions that has a specific type.
+The question can also be marked as REQUIRED which means that the frontend should not allowed the questions to be unanswered.
+#### Types
+- **TEXT**: Regular text answer expected on the questions
+- **RATING**: A Rating answer is expected, between 1-7
+- **BOOL**: Yes and now questions, True or False
+- **MULTIPLE_CHOICE**: Multiple choices should be presented, a list of Options `[]string` is used to determine which options that are available.

 ### Template
 A template is created with a set of questiosn and a name and description.
 This is later used by the Frontend to generate a Survey that can be completed by a user.